-3 3/30/16 Teachers will observe another teacher at least once per semester.
-PLC Chairs 05/31/2018 Observations will take place during regularly scheduled PLC meetings.
+2 3/30/16 The leadership and administration team will develop specific components to observe during peer observations.
+Components will be aligned with TESS and general academic or behavioral needs within the building.
+Leadership Team 12/31/2016 Notes: 3 3/30/16 Teachers will observe another teacher at least once per semester.
+PLC Chairs 05/31/2018 Notes: Observations will take place during regularly scheduled PLC meetings.
 Focus areas will be given by administration in advance of the observation and will be tied to specific components aligned with TESS.
 4 3/30/16 Information from observations will be reviewed and analyzed by the administration and leadership team.
 This information will be used to guide and plan Embedded professional development and PLC Enrichment focus areas.
 Leadership Team 06/01/2018 Notes:

 !
-IF06 Teachers are required to make individual professional development plans based on classroom observations.(70) Implementation Status Assigned To Target Date Initial A THE POST OF THE PO Building administrators have been trained and certified through Arkansas' Teacher Excellence and Support System (TESS).
+IF06 Teachers are required to make individual professional development plans based on classroom observations.(70) Implementation Status Assigned To Target Date Initial Assessment: ssment: Building administrators have been trained and certified through Arkansas' Teacher Excellence and Support System (TESS).
 Administrators must pass a proficiency examination before they are able to conduct observations and assist teachers in preparing professional growth plans.
 Teachers develop individual professional development plans, with guidance from building administrators.
 This is typically done at the end of year, as teachers began planning their required professional development during non-contract hours.
 Teachers are placed on a professional growth track based upon their years of experience and data from previous evaluations.
 The individual teacher's professional growth plan and classroom observations are part of their annual evaluation process.
 Administrators discuss the results from classroom observations to formalize results into a plan of professional growth for the upcoming school year.
 Limited Development 11/15/2015 How it will look when fully met: When this objective is being fully met at the Cabot Freshman Academy, emphasis on teachers professional development will be aligned by department to make the strongest impact on student achievement.
 When developing professional growth plans, groups of teachers within a given subject area will work together in order to prevent individual plans from fragmenting the efforts of the building as a whole.
 PLC members or department members will work together to strengthen their efforts to impact student learning as a collective group.
 UPDATE: The CFA Leadership Team has decided not to focus on this indicator for the 2016-2017 school year.
-Ahna Davis 08/21/2017 Action n(s) Created Date 0 of 1 (0%) 1 11/15/15 The administrative staff will work with department chairs to guide teachers in developing professional growth ideas and/or plans based upon the needs of each subject area.
+Ahna Davis 08/21/2017 Actio on(s) Created Date 0 of 1 (0%) 1 1 11/15/15 The administrative staff will work with department chairs to guide teachers in developing professional growth ideas and/or plans based upon the needs of each subject area.
 Ahna Davis 05/31/2017 Notes: Although professional development plans should be individualized, based upon the needs of each teacher, all teachers within a given department should have a clear focus to strengthen the department.
 Department chairs will be able to encourage other teachers within the department for the benefit of the department as a whole.